ethereum/consensus-specs/specs/core/0_beacon-chain.md

     'shard_committees_at_slots': [[ShardCommittee]],

     # Proof of custody
-    # Placeholders for now; ProofOfCustodyChallenge is defined in phase 1, implementers can
+    # Placeholders for now; CustodyChallenge is defined in phase 1, implementers can
     # put a dummy class in for now, as the list will remain empty throughout phase 0
-    'poc_challenges': [ProofOfCustodyChallenge],
+    'custody_challenges': [CustodyChallenge],

     # Finality
     'previous_justified_slot': 'uint64',